avdpunks/avdpunks.github.io/_posts/_draft/2022-03-01-AVDxRemoteFX USB redirection.markdown

 6. [Conclusion](#Conclusion)

 ## Introduction
-What is a Cloud Engineering Workspace without the loved engineering pheripherie device, the Spacemouse?
-In this post we cover all essentials around the RemoteFX USB redirection in an Azure Virtual Desktop (AVD) or Remote Desktop environement and how to configure it.
+What is a Cloud Engineering Workspace without the loved engineering pheripherie device, the Spacemouse and all the other fancy peripherals they are working with?
+In this post we cover all essentials around the "legacy" RemoteFX USB redirection in an Azure Virtual Desktop (AVD), Windows 365 (W365) and Remote Desktop environement and how to configure it.

+This is especially relevant with the (latest) announce previews for [Windows 365 GPU](https://learn.microsoft.com/en-us/windows-365/enterprise/gpu-cloud-pc) powered workloads.

 *Note: Ofcorse this applies to other USB devices too.* 😊

 ## Device redirection overview
-AVD and the RDP allow us to use specific types of devices effectively in a remote session, e.g.:
+AVD, Windows 365 and RDPs allow us to use specific types of devices effectively in a remote session, e.g.:
 - Easy Print, which allows users to print to local printers in remote sessions
 - Drive Redirection, which allows users to access the file system on any local drive in a remote session, including USB drives
 - Smart Card Redirection, which allows users to authenticate to and in a remote session by using smart cards/e-tokens